Sweden Southern Sweden

 The menu consists of seasonal, organic vegetarian and vegan dishes and snacks.

-We tried a yummy, warming soup with yellow peas, accompanied by sourdough bread with hummus as well as a hummus bowl with white beans, beetroot, lentils and Brussels sprouts and more.
+We tried a yummy, warming soup with yellow peas, accompanied by sourdough bread with hummus, as well as a hummus bowl with white beans, beetroot, lentils and Brussels sprouts and more.

 For dessert, we had a wonderful white chocolate mousse coated with chocolate and a cup of quality coffee.
 Delicious!